+Next up on our list of UK cities with the cheapest pints is Plymouth.
 A pint by the sea, only £3.10!
 Good views, great city, and cheap as chips drinks.
 Honestly, we think Plymouth is underrated.

 A nice Welsh pint.
 Enjoyed best in a traditional Welsh pub.
 Only £2.90.
 No wonder Swansea is renowned for its partying tendencies!
 We’d love to go and enjoy some pints for only £2.90.

 Durham, despite its fancy appearance, is the number 1 in our list of cities with the cheapest pints.
 Here, you can get a pint for only £2.80!
 Maybe it isn’t as boring up there as we all think…